tiger1933/YOLOv4_tensorflow/README.md

 * Implement yolov4 with pure tensorflow
 *  implemented the part of data augment strategies
 * continuous update the code
-* we will update the result image soon
 </br>

 * rdc01234@163.com